polkadot-developers/substrate-docs/content/md/en/docs/reference/transaction-format.md

 Then, some additional data that's not part of what gets signed is required, which includes:

   - The spec version and the transaction version.
-  This ensures the transation is being submitted to a compatible runtime.
+  This ensures the transaction is being submitted to a compatible runtime.
   - The genesis hash.
 This ensures that the transaction is valid for the correct chain.
   - The block hash.
 This corresponds to the hash of the checkpoint block, which enables the signature to verify that the transaction doesn't execute on the wrong fork, by checking against the block number provided by the era information.